Marker-ODS-Consulting/Design_College_Database/1-WRITING/interior design/uk/master/ual.md

 > - An engagement with the critical debate surrounding contemporary interior and spatial design practice through writing or other creative practice
 > - Evidence of approaches to research, design thinking and experimentation

+**个人陈述要求原文：**
+This should be about 500 words long and include:
+> - Your reasons for choosing the course
+> - Your current creative practice and how this will help with your future plans
+> - If you do not have any formal academic qualifications please describe your relevant education and experience

+**2分钟视频要求原文：**
+As part of your application please include a 3 minute video.
+Within your video please take 90 seconds to show and describe for us the view from your window, then spend a further 90 seconds to explain how the view changes over time
+Within your video you must be visible, speak clearly in English and look towards the camera.
+Ensure you record yourself alone and the audio is clear
+Please ensure you read PebblePad's file uploads and limits when submitting your video.
+If you have declared a learning difference or a disability in your application you may submit an audio or written file if this task is not accessible to you

 ---